confluentinc/event-streaming-patterns/docs/event-stream/event-stream.md

   description:
 ---
 # Event Stream
-[Event Processing Applications](../event-processing/event-processing-application.md) need to communicate, and ideally the communication is faciliated with [Events](../event/event.md).
+[Event Processing Applications](../event-processing/event-processing-application.md) need to communicate, and ideally the communication is facilitated with [Events](../event/event.md).
 The applications need a standard mechanism to use for this communication.

 ## Problem
 How can we coordinate [Event Processors](../event-processing/event-processor.md) using event streaming?